TobiaszCudnik/demo-distributed-exchange/README.md

+# Distributed Exchange

-PoC of a distributed crypto exchange using the Grenache RCP framework as a part of an interview process with Bitfinex (2020).
+PoC of a distributed crypto exchange using the Grenache RCP framework.

+Part of an interview process with Bitfinex (2020).

 ## Run